20251001_TheTrueShip_pen

 A ship manned by the mythical king Theseus becomes weathered over time.
 Hence, parts of the ship are slowly replaced with newer, identical components.
 While Theseus's men ensure to keep the ship's form and function the same, there's a point where all parts of the ship, its constituent matter, have been replaced.

-Now a question arises; in the absence of the original ship of Theseus, does this fully repaired version remain the true ship?
+Now a question arises; in the absence of the original components of the ship of Theseus, does this newly repaired version remain the true ship?

 Now, does the second ship still represent the true ship of Theseus or is it something new altogether?